Buying the Right Induction Cookware

 Nonstick Aluminum/Aluminium Induction Cookware

-[dropcap]W[/dropcap]ell, by now you should have realized that if you have purchased an induction range and tried your old aluminum/aluminium cookware that they just don’t work.
+Well, by now you should have realized that if you have purchased an induction range and tried your old aluminum/aluminum cookware that they just don’t work.
 If you remember at the top where we explained how induction cooking works, the magnetism is what drives the induction heat into the cookware.
-Unfortunately, aluminum/aluminium is not magnetically reactive and therefore you will be sitting there waiting for that aluminum/aluminium cookware to heat up for a long, long time.
+Unfortunately, aluminum/aluminum is not magnetically reactive and therefore you will be sitting there waiting for that aluminum/aluminum cookware to heat up for a long, long time.

 But don’t fear!
-While we can’t salvage your current cookware, we can introduce you to some new aluminum/aluminium cookware that retains the benefits of aluminum/aluminium cookware while working great on your induction range.
+While we can’t salvage your current cookware, we can introduce you to some new aluminum/aluminum cookware that retains the benefits of aluminum/aluminum cookware while working great on your induction range.

 As with all non-stick cookware, it is important to understand that you should never use any metal utensils, tongs, or spatulas as this will scratch and cause the non-stick coating to peel off.
-This stuff is not good to ingest!
+That being said, choosing the proper set is imperative.

 Cast Iron Induction Cookware